gpopesc/docker-xfce-debian-synology/README.md

 # branch used for developing & testing
-# go to main branch
+# go to master branch